-The original polygon must now be repoured.
-Click on it to select it, then use the Tools » Polygon Pours » Repour Selected command from the main menus - it will pour around the new cutout.
+The original polygon must now be repoured, double-click on the polygon to repour it - it will pour around the new cutout.

 Slice Polygon Pour

-An existing polygon can be sliced into two smaller polygons.
-To do this:
+An existing polygon can be sliced into 2 smaller polygons, to do this:

 Click Place» Slice Polygon Pour.